digao-dalpiaz/Dam/README.md

 5. Right-click at **DamDesignPackage_VCL** / **DamDesignPackage_FMX** and choose **Install**.

-6. Add "Win32\Release" sub folder to Delphi Library Path (Tools\Options), on 32-bit option.
-If you will use 64 bit platform, add "Win64\Release" sub folder on 64-bit option.
+6. Add Library Path according to the platform in Tools\Options.
+Example: If you are using Win32, set path = `Lib\Win32\Release`.

 7. Run **AfterBuild.bat** to publish DFM and RES to Release folders.